MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-countermeasures.md

 ![Kernel DMA protection](images/kernel-dma-protection.png)

-If kernel DMA protection is *not* enabled, follow these steps to protect Thunderbolt™ 3 enabled ports:
+If kernel DMA protection is *not* enabled, follow these steps to protect Thunderbolt™ 3-enabled ports:

 1. Require a password for BIOS changes.
+**Question: What is the source from which the user can get this password?**
 2. Intel Thunderbolt Security must be set to User Authorization in BIOS settings.
 Please refer to [Intel Thunderbolt™ 3 and Security on Microsoft Windows® 10 Operating System documentation](https://thunderbolttechnology.net/security/Thunderbolt%203%20and%20Security.pdf)
 3. Additional DMA security may be added by deploying policy (beginning with Windows 10 version 1607):